ldaley/grails-scoped-proxy/README.md

 ## Proxying Custom Beans

 This plugin can be used to support proxying your own beans.
-You do this via `static` methods on the `grails.plugin.scopedproxy.ScopedProxyGrailsPlugin` class.
+You do this via `static` methods on the `grails.plugin.scopedproxy.ScopedProxyUtils` class.

     // resources.groovy
-    import grails.plugin.scopedproxy.ScopedProxyGrailsPlugin as SPGP
+    import grails.plugin.scopedproxy.ScopedProxyUtils as SPU

     beans {
         myBean(MyBean) {